-Family And Consumer Sciences- Career and Technical Education
+Family And Consumer Sciences- CTE

-Introduction to SCED Code: 16051 CTE Code: 8250 Grade Level: 10th - Credit: 1 Culinary Arts and beverages at a variety of social functions, and in preparing and packaging food products.
+Introduction to SCED Code: 16051 CTE Code: 8250 Grade Level: 10 th - 12 th Credit: 1 Culinary Arts

+This course is designed to prepare students in the art of planning, arranging, preparing, and serving food and beverages at a variety of social functions, and in preparing and packaging food products.
 On-the-job training is provided on site in the Wigwam.
 Focus will include cake decorating, party trays and baking.
 Formerly known as Basic Catering.